 Place the scones about 2-inches apart on a half baking sheet pan covered in a Silpat silicone mat or parchment paper.
 Press in the reserved dried cranberries on the tops of the scones.
 Brush the tops of each scone with heavy cream with a pastry brush and sprinkle on some coarse sugar.

-Bake the scones at 425°F for about 18 to 23 minutes or until golden brown (photo 6).
-Cool on pan for 2 minutes, then move to a cooling rack.
-Allow to cool for about 5 minutes.
+Bake the scones at 400°F for about 18 to 23 minutes or until golden brown (photo 6).
+Remove from the oven and cool the scones on the baking pan for 2 minutes, then move to a cooling rack.
+Allow to cool for 10 to 15 minutes.

 Step 4: Glaze the scones

-While the scones are cooling, whisk together the powdered sugar and the orange juice in a bowl until smooth.
+While the scones are cooling, sift the powdered sugar, then stir in the orange juice in a bowl until smooth.
 Adjust the consistency by adding 1 teaspoon of orange juice or more sifted powdered sugar as needed.

 Place the cooling rack back on the baking pan to catch the drips.
-Drizzle the glaze on the still-warm scones and allow to set before serving.
+Drizzle the glaze on the still-warm scones and allow to set before serving (photo 7).

 Questions asked and answered